 G.E.A.R.
 Parent Network

 The G.E.A.R.
 Parent Network, a program of Crisis & Counseling Centers, is the place where Gaining Empowerment Allows Results.
-G.E.A.R. is run by parents for parents providing services for parents of children with emotional and behavioral health concerns.
+G.E.A.R. is run by parents for parents who have kids ages 0-21 providing services for parents of children with emotional and behavioral health concerns.

 We are parent-to-parent support.
 Here is how we can help you.